 Gum disease, also known as periodontal disease (peri- means around; -odontal describes your teeth) begins with plaque buildup on your teeth and gums.
 Dental plaque, which is a sticky film of bacteria that forms on and in between the teeth.
 These bacteria feed on sugar and starches found in foods such as bread, pasta, candy, soda, etc., and produce toxins.

-Bacteria in plaque produce toxins that irritate and destroy the gums surrounding your teeth and advance below the gum line.
+Gingivitis-causing bacteria in the plaque produce toxins that irritate and destroy the gums surrounding your teeth and advance below the gum line.
 Gum disease can be reversed at the beginning.
 However, if it is left untreated, it can lead to tooth loss.
 Stages of gum disease include:

 - Gingivitis, an early stage that affects the gums surrounding your teeth.